SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 ```
-3. Percentage of Sales by Pizza Category: For this we created a pie chart that shows the distribution of sales across different pizza categories.
-This chart will help the business identify the popularity of various pizza categories and their contribution to overall sales.
+3. Percentage of Sales by Pizza Category: We created a pie chart to display sales distribution across pizza categories, helping the business identify popular categories and their contribution to overall sales.
 ```sql

 SELECT